observablehq/plot/README.md

 - *expand* (or *normalize*) - rescale each stack to fill [0, 1]
 - *center* (or *silhouette*) - align the centers of all stacks
 - *wiggle* - translate stacks to minimize apparent movement
+- a function to be passed a nested index, and start, end, and *z* values

 If a given stack has zero total value, the *expand* offset will not adjust the stack’s position.
 Both the *center* and *wiggle* offsets ensure that the lowest element across stacks starts at zero for better default axes.
 The *wiggle* offset is recommended for streamgraphs, and if used, changes the default order to *inside-out*; see [Byron & Wattenberg](http://leebyron.com/streamgraph/).

+If the offset is specified as a function, it will receive four arguments: an index of stacks nested by facet and then stack, an array of start values, an array of end values, and an array of *z* values.
+For stackX, the start and end values correspond to *x1* and *x2*, while for stackY, the start and end values correspond to *y1* and *y2*.
+The offset function is then responsible for mutating the arrays of start and end values, such as by subtracting a common offset for each of the indices that pertain to the same stack.

 In addition to the **y1** and **y2** output channels, Plot.stackY computes a **y** output channel that represents the midpoint of **y1** and **y2**.
 Plot.stackX does the same for **x**.
 This can be used to position a label or a dot in the center of a stacked layer.
 The **x** and **y** output channels are lazy: they are only computed if needed by a downstream mark or transform.